roytang/blog/content/posts/2008/10/gpt-taipei-i-top8.md

 I had no cards in hand and was dead on the board.
 I had already used the Resounding Thunder and the Oblivion Ring so my only possible out had to be on top of deck in order for me to win.
 I flipped the top card unto the table &#8211; and showed him the Bant Charm! &#8220;Archers to bottom of library,&#8221; I said and the dragon token took the win!

 2-1 win.
-Remember, even if you&#8217;re playing against very good players, never give up &#8217;til the fighting&#8217;s done!
+Remember, even if you&'re playing against very good players, never give up &'til the fighting&'s done!

 **